FoushWare/elzatona_web/Rest/markdown/docs/testing/MANUAL_TESTING_WORKFLOW.md

    - ✅ `should navigate to browse practice questions when Free Style Learning card is clicked` - Tests Free Style Learning card click, navigation to `/browse-practice-questions`, and localStorage persistence

 3. **G-E2E-003: Personalized Content Display** (6 tests)
-   - ✅ `should show default content when no userType is set` - Tests default content when localStorage is cleared (note: UserTypeContext defaults to 'guided', so content shows "Master Frontend Development", "Choose Learning Plan" button, and final CTA section may not appear)
+   - ✅ `should show guided content when no userType is set (default for unauthenticated users)` - Tests default content when localStorage is cleared (note: UserTypeContext defaults to 'guided', so content shows "Master Frontend Development", "Choose Learning Plan" button, and final CTA section does NOT appear - this is the expected default behavior)
-   - ✅ `should show guided content when userType is "guided"` - Verifies guided content appears with "Master Frontend Development" title, default subtitle, and "Choose Learning Plan" button (not "Get Started")
+   - ✅ `should show guided content when userType is "guided" (default for unauthenticated users)` - Verifies guided content appears with "Master Frontend Development" title, default subtitle, and "Choose Learning Plan" button (not "Get Started").
+This is the default state for unauthenticated users.
    - ✅ `should show self-directed content when userType is "self-directed"` - Verifies self-directed content appears with correct title and subtitle
    - ✅ `should show active plan content when guided user has active plan` - Tests "Continue [Plan Name]" content with plan details
    - ✅ `should handle invalid active plan JSON gracefully` - Tests error handling for invalid JSON, verifies data is removed from localStorage and default content appears